Knowledge Base

 Which Sent Items folder is updated by CodeTwo?

-If a user sends an email as a shared mailbox, SIU will only update the copy of that email in the Sent Items folder of the shared mailbox (Fig. 7.).
+If a user sends an email as a shared mailbox, the Sent Items Update (SIU) service will only update the copy of that email in the Sent Items folder of the shared mailbox (Fig. 8.).
 The original email in the user's Sent Items will not be updated with any signature.

 Important

-Note that an email sent on behalf of a shared mailbox accessed through the Open another mailbox feature in Outlook on the web (OWA) won’t be copied to the sender’s mailbox by Exchange Online, which prevents the SIU service from updating the email in the delegate's Sent Items folder.
-To avoid it, as a delegated user, always send emails from the shared mailbox by selecting it in the email's From field (after clicking Other email address, as shown in Fig. 9.).
+Note that an email sent from a shared mailbox accessed through the Open another mailbox feature in Outlook on the web (OWA) won’t be copied to the sender’s mailbox by Exchange Online, which prevents the SIU service from updating the email in the delegate's Sent Items folder.
+To avoid it, as a delegated user, always send emails from the shared mailbox by selecting it in the email's From field (after clicking Other email address, as shown in Fig. 10.).

 See also: